open-feature/playground/README.md

 ## What's in the demo?

 The demo consists of three different scenarios where feature flags are used.
 They help the fictional company Fib3r safely test and release new features.
+Two of the flags are `client-side` flags, which are evaluated in the web browser.
+One is a `server-side` flag, which is evaluated on the web server.

 ### Rebranding

 As we all know, naming is hard!
 In this scenario, the team at Fib3r is in the process of rebranding from `FaaS` to `Fib3r`.
 This may seem like a situation where a feature flag is unnecessary.
 However, may times a rebranding needs to correspond with a press release or blog post.
 Of course, you could time a deployment moments before the announcement but that's potentially risky and may require coordination across multiple teams.
 Using a feature flag would allow you to deploy when it's convent, tests in production by enabled the feature for a subset of users, and then enable the feature instantly for everyone.

 For the rebranding effort, we're only interested in being able to toggle the new welcome message on and off.
 A boolean value is exactly what we need!
-That can be accomplished in OpenFeature like [this](https://github.com/open-feature/playground/blob/main/packages/app/src/app/message/message.service.ts).
+That can be accomplished in OpenFeature like [this](https://github.com/open-feature/playground/blob/main/packages/ui/src/app/app.tsx#:~:text=evaluateUiFlags).

 ### Experimenting with color

 The team at Fib3r has a hypothesis.
 They feel that the reason Fib3r hasn't achieved unicorn status is because the current color of the landing page is responsible for high bounce rates.
 This is a great opportunity to use feature flags for experimentation.
 With feature flags, it's possible to measure the impact a change has on the metrics that are important to your business.

-[Diving into the code](https://github.com/open-feature/playground/blob/main/packages/app/src/app/hex-color/hex-color.service.ts), you may notice that an `after` hook has been defined.
+[Diving into the code](https://github.com/open-feature/playground/blob/main/packages/ui/src/app/app.tsx#:~:text=evaluateUiFlags), you may notice that an `after` hook has been defined.
 [Hooks](https://docs.openfeature.dev/docs/reference/concepts/hooks) are a powerful feature that can be used to extend OpenFeature capabilities.
 In this case, the code is expecting a valid css hex color value.
 However, _the person configuring the feature flag in a remote feature flag management tool may not be aware of this requirement_.
 That's where a validation hook could be used to ensure only valid CSS values are returned.
 In this hook, the evaluated value is tested against a regular expression.
 If it doesn't match, a warning messaged is logged and the hook throws an error.
 OpenFeature will catch the error and return the default value.

 ### Test in production